chaturay/serverless-artillery/README.md

 ```

 ### Deeper Dive

 ```
-$ slsart deploy   // and then
+$ slsart deploy                  // If not already deployed.

-$ slsart script   // adds script.yml to your current working directory
+// create a custom test against your service with a 10 second duration and 3 RPS, save to myScript.yml:
-$ nano script.yml // specify your endpoint and the desired load (i.e. customize your script)
+$ slsart script -e http://your.endpoint.com -d 10 -r 3 > myScript.yml

-$ slsart run      // iterate on editting and running as desired, before...
+$ slsart run -s myScript.yml     // iterate on editting and running as desired, before...

 $ slsart cleanup
 ```